watsoncoders/cloudflare-leak-scanner/README.md

 This tool helps you:

-- Scan common subdomains for a given domain.
+- Load subdomain names from a custom wordlist (`subdomains.txt`)
 - Resolve each subdomain's IP address.
-- Determine whether the IP is protected by Cloudflare or exposed.
+- Determine whether the IP is protected by Cloudflare.
 - Scan open ports on exposed IPs using `masscan`.
+- Detect services and versions on those ports using `nmap`.
 - Generate a full HTML report (RTL + Hebrew support).

 ---